ethersphere/ethswarm-nextjs/content/pages/grants.md

                 template: feature
               - title: GetLogin
                 content: >-
-                  GetLogin Mobile is a single sign-on solution for decentralized applications.
+                  GetLogin Mobile is a single sign-on solution for decentralised applications.
 With it, you can authorize third-party mobile applications to work on your behalf with the safe allocation of cryptocurrency for these actions.
                 exchanges: false
                 bzzPrice: false
                 bzzPot: false